chinthakat/trading_bot_model5/scripts/README.md

 python scripts/test_exploration_model.py
 ```

-Each script adds `../src` to `sys.path` itself, so no installation step is
+Most of these scripts add `../src` to `sys.path` themselves, so no installation
-needed beyond the dependencies in `requirements.txt`.
+step is needed beyond the dependencies in `requirements.txt`.
+Two are
+exceptions: `test_visualization_logging.py` adds `../GRAPH_GEN` instead, because
+that is where the module it exercises lives, and `analyze_csv.py` does not touch
+`sys.path` at all - it imports nothing from `src/` and only needs pandas.

 | Script | What it prints |
 | --- | --- |